Living Here

 The age of a property’s existing water meter will determine if it is fully replaced with a new advanced water meter, or if the existing meter can be retained and an advanced water meter sensor added to the existing water meter.

-Stage 1 of the project will include Contractors, Taggle Systems installing advanced water meters to nearly 1300 residential and commercial properties in Agnes Water, Seventeen Seventy, Miriam Vale and Bororen, with installation work scheduled to occur from late August and September 2023.
+Stage 1 of this whole-of-region project saw the successful installation of advanced water meters to nearly 1300 residential and commercial properties in Agnes Water, Seventeen Seventy, Miriam Vale and Bororen.

 The Frequently Asked Questions below aim to help answer community questions about this project.